 How you can help

 The support of our alumni, community and corporate partners has been crucial to the growth and continued success of Ch’nook.
 We invite you to help increase Aboriginal participation in business education.
 Below are a few opportunities for involvement:

-- Financial support of the Ch’nook Indigenous Business Network enables opportunities for students to attend peer-support and educational gatherings, and provides access to career advice, academic support and financial awards.
+- Financial contributions to Ch’nook Scholars enables opportunities for students to attend educational gatherings, peer-support and networking opportunities, and provides access to internships and financial awards.

-- Your support of awards for the Advanced Management Program participants will significantly offset their tuition fees and enable their participation in the program.
+- Your support for the Aboriginal Management Program participants will cover their tuition fees and enable their participation in the program.